 - Vice President for Human Resources

-- Indiana University encourages operating units to accommodate the childcare, family care, and other personal needs of Staff employees by establishing alternative work schedules to the extent possible and consistent with the requirements of the operating unit.
+- Employees may request alternative work schedules, and the university encourages units to accommodate the childcare, family care, and other personal needs of staff employees to the extent possible and consistent with the requirements of the unit.

-- The workweek for all campuses and departments begins and ends at 12:00 midnight on Saturday.
+- The university’s workweek begins and ends at 12:00 midnight on Saturday.

-- Departments should not schedule Staff employees to work more than six days of the week on a regular basis.
+- Units should not regularly schedule staff employees to work more than six days of the week.

 - The decision to establish an alternative work schedule is the sole discretion of the university.
-It is not required that alternative work schedules be uniformly available to all positions in a department or operating unit.
-Not every function is conducive to such alternative scheduling because of the requirements of operating units.
+It is not required that alternative work schedules be uniformly available to all unit positions.
+Not every function is conducive to such alternative scheduling because of the requirements of the unit.
 This should not deter supervisors from approving alternative work schedules for positions where such scheduling can be accommodated.

-- Although alternative work schedules do not alter the responsibility and authority of department heads to establish and change work schedules, an alternative work schedule may be discontinued, temporarily suspended, or altered if work needs change or if service is impaired.
+- Alternative work schedules do not alter the responsibility and authority of unit heads to establish and change work schedules.
+An alternative work schedule may be discontinued, temporarily suspended, or modified if work needs change, service is impaired, performance issues arise, or problems with attendance occur.
 Supervisors should make efforts to honor an agreed-upon alternative work schedule.

 - An alternative work schedule is a special arrangement and a privilege and is not subject to the grievance procedure.

 - Non-Exempt CWA covered staff may take problem-solving concerns through the Fair Treatment in the Workplace policy.

 - Types of alternative work schedules include but are not limited to the following: